Ankr-network/ankr-docs/docs/staking/liquid-staking/avax/avax-liquid-staking-overview.md

 # Avalanche Liquid Staking

-Ankr Staking offers Avalanche token holders the opportunity to stake AVAX and in return claim Ankr Avalanche Liquid Staking tokens (aAVAXb).
+Ankr Staking offers Avalanche token holders the opportunity to stake AVAX and in return claim Ankr Avalanche Liquid Staking tokens — aAVAXb and aAVAXc.

-aAVAXb, similarly to aETHb, is a reward earning token, meaning that rewards from Avalanche staking will be distributed daily through rebasing.
-In other words, the balance of aAVAXb tokens will increase daily in every holder’s wallet.
+* aAVAXb is a reward-earning token, meaning that rewards from AVAX staking will be distributed daily through rebasing and aAVAXb holders' balance in their wallet will increase on a daily basis.

-Contrary to ETH staking, it is also possible to unstake AVAX tokens.
-Therefore, aAVAXb will benefit from the following aAVAXb liquidity options:
+* aAVAXc is a reward-bearing token, meaning that the fair value of 1 aAVAXc token vs. AVAX increases over time as staking rewards accumulate.

 ### 1. Market liquidity